dask/dask/docs/source/remote-data-services.rst

     known_implementations

-Note that some backends appear twice, if they can be referenced with multiple protocol strings, e.g., "http" and "https".
+Note that some backends appear twice, if they can be referenced with multiple protocol strings, like "http" and "https".

 Local File System
 -----------------